The 10 Best 808 Plugins (2023) – Free and Paid Options

-The Roland TR-808 Rhythm Composer was manufactured from 1980-83 and like an acoustic drum kit, it has a kick/bass drum, snare, toms, conga, rimshot, claves, clap, maracas, cymbal, and hi-hat sounds.
+The Roland TR-808 Rhythm Composer was manufactured in the 80’s.
+Like an acoustic drum kit, it has a kick/bass drum, snare, toms, conga, rimshot, claves, clap, maracas, cymbal, and hi-hat sounds.
 As one of modern music’s most popular bass sounds, there are many great plugins for 808.

-When Roland released the TR-808 in the 80s, it became singularly responsible for the birth of many new genres of electronic music.
+When Roland released the TR-808 in the 80s, it became singularly responsible for the birth of many new electronic music genres.
 Although these are now incredibly rare and hard to find, many brands have developed their own interpretation or replication of the unique 808 sounds.
 Here is a list of the best ones available right now:

 - 1. Synsonic BD-808 by Synsonic Instruments

 - 2. Planet 808 by Niche Audio